 Email, knowledge base

-- No P2P support
+- No P2P and streaming

 For a deeper investigation of Proton VPN, read our Proton VPN review.